andromedarabbit/mybatis-pagination/README.md

 <==      Total: 6
 ```

 As you might notice, there is no `limit` in the generated query.
-MyBatis does not comes with the native support for MySQL.
-It does not know anything about `limit` and not use it to filter the result set.
-It gets all the relevant records and filter out unnecessary records in the memory.
+MyBatis does not come with the native support for MySQL.
+MyBatis does not know anything about `limit` and not use it to filter the result set.
+It retrieves all the relevant records into memory and filters out unnecessary records there.
 A disaster in the production!

-You should implement your own MyBatis plugin to make [`RowBounds plugin`](http://mybatis.org/generator/reference/plugins.html) to use MySQL's `limit` feature.
-Unfortunately, many implementation examples in the web have their own flaws.
+You should implement your own MyBatis plugin to make [`RowBounds plugin`](http://mybatis.org/generator/reference/plugins.html) use MySQL's `limit` feature.
+Unfortunately, many implementation examples out there have their own flaws.
 That is the reason why I have implemented my own plugin for myself and you.

 With the simple plugin configuration, your life will be much easier: